Dr. Jillian Peterson

-Dr. Jillian Peterson is a Professor of Criminology and Criminal Justice at Hamline University.
-Jill launched her career as a special investigator in New York City, researching the psycho-social life histories of men facing the death penalty.
-Jill has led large-scale research studies on mental illness and crime, school shooting prevention, and mass violence, which have received national media attention.
-She is a sought-after national trainer and speaker on issues related to mental illness and violence, trauma, forensic psychology, and mass violence.
-Jill earned her Doctorate in psychology and social behavior from the University of California, Irvine.
-She is trained in restorative justice, violence mediation, crisis intervention, de-escalation, and suicide prevention.
+Dr. Jillian Peterson is a Professor of Criminology and Criminal Justice at Hamline University and director of their forensic psychology program.
+Jill launched her career as a special investigator in New York City, researching the psychosocial life histories of men facing the death penalty.
+She earned her Ph.D. in psychology and social behavior from the University of California, Irvine, and went on to lead large-scale research studies on mental illness and crime, mass shootings and school shootings, which have received global media attention.
+Jillian is a sought-after national trainer and speaker on issues related to mental illness and violence, trauma, forensic psychology, and mass violence.
+She is trained in restorative practices, violence mediation, crisis intervention, de-escalation, and suicide prevention.

-Born and raised in England, Dr. James Densley is a Professor and Department Chair of the School of Law Enforcement and Criminal Justice at Metro State University.
-James first moved to the United States to teach special education in the New York City public schools.
-After earning his Doctorate in sociology from the University of Oxford, he quickly established himself as one of the world’s leading experts on street gangs and serious youth violence, including cyber violence.
-James’ work has attracted global media attention.
-He has been an invited or plenary speaker on three continents.
-James is the author of seven books, 50 peer-reviewed articles in leading social science journals, and over 70 book chapters, essays, and other non-refereed works.
+Dr. James Densley is Professor and Department Chair of Criminology and Criminal Justice at Metro State University.
+Born and raised in England, James' first job in the United States was as a special education teacher in the New York City public schools.
+After earning his D.Phil. in sociology from the University of Oxford, he quickly established himself as one of the world’s leading experts on street gangs and serious youth violence, including violence online.
+James is the author or editor of 11 books and over 150 journal articles, book chapters, essays, and other works.
+He has been an invited or plenary speaker on four continents and his work has attracted acclaim, awards, and global media attention.